snapfast/OpenSourceCloud/aws/vpc/1-vpc.md

 - One VPC can be across the multiple AZ in a region.
 - 5 VPC, and 200 subnets per VPC
 - Public subnet EC2 machine has internet access.
 - NAT gateway is managed service.
-NAT instance is you have to manage.
+NAT instance is you have to manage yourself.
 - Network ACL is on the subnet level.
 Security Group applied at instance level.

 ---